archbardinexile/BGCL/DM-notes.md

 Anchorheart has bound a powerful water elemental to his ship, the *Umberlee's Wrath*.
 It shrouded his fleet in fog during the attack.
 To track the elemental, the 6oS have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*. *DAV3* can track the elemental's movements inside *Killigrew Mor*.

-- The venom was purchased by *Jeremias Blackflight* and hidden from the exarchy through a CSCA insurance policy.
+- The venom was purchased by *Jeremias Blackflight* and hidden from the exarchy through an insurance policy
 - The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart
 - The Crosscut Circle have enlisted Githzechi engineers to help build the submarine using materials from *Shka'keth*
 - *ABC* is aboard the Umberlee's Wrath posing as the powder monkey
+- Anchorheart is on his way to intercept the Githzechi ships

 ### Sullivanwick

 Daern's Instant Fortress has sleeping and living quarters for twenty Antiquan soldiers.
 It is not insulated.
 One of the walls has lost 45 hit points.
 A bell in the dining hall can summon up to 100 *compsognathus* spirit helpers.

-Blackflight can be found at the chapel arguing with Duchy of Ruby Minister *Bertrand Magnier*, who has arrived to explain why his insurance has not paid for the venom.

-The minister introduced Ruby's law of private invigilated mail to Caelum's Landing.
-A Church invigilator must have been paid off to hide the venom.

-*Volker Blackflight*, Jeremias' brother and renowned scoundrel, may follow the 6oS and offer his ship's services.
-His crew believe he should be prefect in Jeremias' place.

-A painted crosscut circle marks a cache where correspondence is shared.
-A letter from N asks T to report on Jeremias Blackflight's activities.

-*Elisa Santiago* can be found performing at *The Hissing Hand* in search of required work experience.
-She intends to apply for a job aboard a CSCA ship, providing entertainment for nobles.

-**Bantonio** may dream of his duel with *Rafael de Florencia*.
-Carina will question their relationship before he barges into her bedroom.
+*Volker Blackflight*, Jeremias' brother and renowned scoundrel, is trying to engage the Crosscut Circle.
+A secret cache can be found if a cross is drawn through the circle on the grave of *Jowan Aubrey*.
+The correspondence has already been taken by Volker.

+The letter claims the submarine is close to completion and a distraction is required on the day of its launch.

+Volker will ask Blythe for an update on the submarine.
+He does not know who she is.
+If Blythe finds out Volker is not Crosscut Circle they may wait for the true messenger to arrive. *Thibault Duchamp* is the messenger, and intends to rob the bank on the day of launch.

 ### Before the storm